 We develop, market, sell and support a wide range of software and hardware for digital media production, management and distribution.
-Our net revenues are derived mainly from the sales of computer-based digital, nonlinear media editing systems and related peripherals, licensing of software and sales of related software maintenance contracts.
+Our net revenues are derived mainly from the sales of computer-based digital, nonlinear media editing and finishing systems and related peripherals including shared storage systems, licensing of software and sales of related software maintenance contracts.
 We are organized into strategic business units that reflect the principal markets in which our products are sold: Professional Video, Audio and Consumer Video.
 Discrete financial information is available for each business unit and the operating results of these business units are evaluated regularly to make decisions regarding the allocation of resources and to assess performance.
-As such, these business units represent our reportable segments under Statement of Financial Standards, or SFAS, No. 131, "Disclosures about Segments of an Enterprise and Related Information".
+As such, these business units represent our reportable segments under Statement of Financial Accounting Standards, or SFAS, No. 131, "Disclosures about Segments of an Enterprise and Related Information".

-Our Professional Video segment produces tools for digital non-linear editing and finishing, data storage, digital asset management and on-air graphics to improve the productivity of video and film editors and broadcasters by enabling them to manipulate moving pictures and sound in a faster, easier, more creative and more cost-effective manner than by use of traditional analog tape-based systems.
+Our Professional Video segment produces tools for digital non-linear editing and finishing, data storage, digital asset management and on-air graphics to improve the productivity of video and film editors and broadcasters by enabling them to manipulate moving pictures and sound in a faster, easier, more creative and cost-effective manner than by use of traditional analog tape-based systems.
 The products in this operating segment are designed to provide capabilities for editing and finishing feature films, television shows, broadcast news programs, commercials, music videos and corporate and consumer videos.
-Our Audio segment produces digital audio systems for the audio market.
-This operating segment includes products developed to provide audio recording, editing, signal processing and mixing.
-This segment also includes our M-Audio product family acquired in August 2004.
-Our Consumer Video segment develops and markets products that are aimed primarily at the consumer market, which allow users to create, edit, view and distribute rich media content including video, photographs and audio.
-This segment is comprised of specific product lines acquired as part of our acquisition of Pinnacle.
+Net revenues in this segment grew 18% to \$235 million for the six months ended June 30, 2006 as compared to the same period in 2005, while segment operating income decreased 26% to \$16.4 million.
+Segment operating income excludes stock-based compensation and amortization of intangible assets, as these costs are not considered when evaluating the operating results of our segments.
+The revenue increase relates largely to our August 2005 acquisition of Pinnacle, specifically the broadcast video portion of Pinnacle's business, and to a lesser extent, our January 2006 acquisition of Medea, both of which were incorporated into our Professional Video segment.
+The decrease in operating income reflects lower gross margins due primarily to higher overhead costs and an unfavorable impact from foreign currency fluctuations on revenue.